Our Beginnings Run Deep

 1996

-Major flood causes extensive damage in Hickory Nut Gorge.
-Thirteen inches of rain falls In three hours on Sept.
-4th.
+A major flood causes extensive damage in Hickory Nut Gorge.
+On Sept.
+4th, thirteen inches of rain falls in three hours.

 1997